argoproj/argo-cd/docs/operator-manual/health.md

 The [PR#1139](https://github.com/argoproj/argo-cd/pull/1139) is an example of Cert Manager CRDs custom health check.

-Please note that bundled health checks with wildcards are not suported.
+Please note that bundled health checks with wildcards are not supported.